nightroman/FarNet/JsonKit/README.md

     If the parameter is omitted:

     - in file panels the panel cursor file is used
-    - in JSON panels the panel root object is used for `select`
+    - in JSON panels the panel JSON node is used for `select`

 <!---->